mort-sh/docs/documentation/Svelte5.md

 ## Alternatives to SvelteKit

 You can also use Svelte directly with Vite by running `npm create vite@latest` and selecting the `svelte` option.
 With this, `npm run build` will generate HTML, JS, and CSS files inside the `dist` directory using [vite-plugin-svelte](https://github.com/sveltejs/vite-plugin-svelte).
-In most cases, you will probably need to [choose a routing library](faq#Is-there-a-router) as well.
+In most cases, you will probably need to [choose a routing library](/packages#routing) as well.

 >[!NOTE] Vite is often used in standalone mode to build [single page apps (SPAs)](../kit/glossary#SPA), which you can also [build with SvelteKit](../kit/single-page-apps).

-There are also plugins for [Rollup](https://github.com/sveltejs/rollup-plugin-svelte), [Webpack](https://github.com/sveltejs/svelte-loader) [and a few others](https://sveltesociety.dev/packages?category=build-plugins), but we recommend Vite.
+There are also [plugins for other bundlers](/packages#bundler-plugins), but we recommend Vite.

 ## Editor tooling